vegaelle/atable/README.md

 (although it could come later).
 Its only real requirement is Django-1.8 (but some optional Django dependencies are also required, like Pillow or PyYAML).

+You may need the following system-wide libs (for example if you run a Debian-Like system):

+- python3-dev (for Pillow)
+- libjpeg-dev (for thumbnails support)
+- libpng-dev (for thumbnails support)
+- libpq-dev (for Psycopg2 support, if you intend to use Postgresql)

 ## Setup

 1. Install Virtualenv, if you don’t have it yet